kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/azure-secret-engine/azureaccesskeyrequest.md

   - `conditions[].reason` : `Optional`.
 Specifies brief reason for the request state.
   - `conditions[].message` : `Optional`.
 Specifies human readable message with details about the request state.

 > Note: Azure credential will be issued if `conditions[].type` is `Approved`.
-Otherwise, Vault operator will not issue any credential.
+Otherwise, KubeVault operator will not issue any credential.